Henry McMahon

-Sir Arthur Henry McMahon GCMG GCVO KCIE CSI KStJ (28 November 1862 – 29 December 1949) was a British Indian Army officer and diplomat who served as the High Commissioner in Egypt from 1915 to 1917.
-He was also an administrator in British India and served twice as Chief Commissioner of Baluchistan.
-McMahon is best known for the McMahon-Hussein Correspondence with Hussein bin Ali, Sharif of Mecca, the McMahon Line between Tibet and India, and the Declaration to the Seven in response to a memorandum written by seven notable Syrians.
+Sir Vincent Arthur Henry McMahon GCMG GCVO KCIE CSI KStJ (28 November 1862 – 29 December 1949) was a British Indian Army officer and diplomat who served as Foreign Secretary in the Government of India from 1911 to 1915 and as High Commissioner in Egypt from 1915 to 1917.
+As the Foreign Secretary McMahon conducted the tripartite negotiations between Tibet, China and Britain that led to the Simla Convention.
+Even though China did not in the end sign the Convention, the agreement governed the British relations with Tibet till 1947.
+In Egypt, McMahon was best known for the McMahon-Hussein Correspondence with Hussein bin Ali, Sharif of Mecca, and the Declaration to the Seven in response to a memorandum written by seven notable Syrians.
 After the Sykes-Picot Agreement was published by the Bolshevik Russian government in November 1917, McMahon resigned.
 He also features prominently in Seven Pillars of Wisdom, T.E.
 Lawrence's account of the Arab Revolt against the Ottoman Empire during World War I.

 Early life

-McMahon was the son of Lieutenant-General Charles Alexander McMahon, FRS, FGS (1830–1904), a geologist and Commissioner of both Lahore and Hisar in Punjab, India, and who, like his father, Captain Alexander McMahon (born 1791, Kilrea, County Londonderry, Ireland), had been an officer with the East India Company.
+McMahon was the son of Charles Alexander McMahon, a geologist and Commissioner of both Lahore and Hisar in Punjab, India, and who, like his father, Captain Alexander McMahon, had been an officer with the East India Company.

-He was educated in England at Haileybury College, the recently-founded successor of the East India Company College.
+He was educated in England at Haileybury College, the recently founded successor of the East India Company College.
 When he joined the school, his father had an address in Exeter.
 He then proceeded to the Royal Military College, Sandhurst.

 Family background

 The Oriel McMahons are the Gaelic clan of Mac Mathghamhna who had come originally from the medieval Irish kingdom of Oriel in South Ulster, where they reigned from around 1250 until about 1600.

 Henry McMahon's own family had settled in the Downpatrick area of County Down before his great-grandfather, Arthur McMahon, moved to Kilrea, where he was minister of the local Presbyterian congregation between 1789 and 1794: a prominent Irish Republican, Arthur McMahon was a member of the National Directory of the Society of United Irishmen and one of their colonels in Ulster during the Irish Rebellion of 1798.
 He apparently fought at the battles of Saintfield and Ballynahinch.
-Following the rebels' overall defeat, he was able to flee to France, where he served with Napoleon’s Irish Legion.
+Following the rebels' overall defeat, he was able to flee to France, where he served with Napoleon's Irish Legion.
 It has been reported that he was captured by the British during the Walcheren Campaign of 1809 and sent to England, but was later able to return to France where, in June 1815, he eventually died fighting at either Ligny or Waterloo.